The Good, the Bad and the Ugly of Beach Wheelchairs

 When picking a beach wheelchair first decide what you need it for.
 Do you just want to soak in the sun rays or do you want to go swimming?
 Different activities call for different wheelchairs in the beach wheelchair world.
 See what we mean below.

 From France, the Hippocampe sits low to the ground and can be self-propelled by the person sitting in it.
-Avoid beach wheelchairs that only can be pushed by an able-bodied assistant.
+This helps to avoid beach wheelchairs that only can be pushed by an able-bodied assistant.
 The Hippocampe also has the ability to go into the water and float, which is spectacular for swimmers.
-This wheelchair does have two drawbacks: 1) It doesn’t do well in deep sand and 2) It is tricky to transfer out of it since it is so low to the ground so you may need assistance to get out of it.
+This wheelchair does have two drawbacks: 1) It doesn’t do well in deep sand and 2) It is tricky to transfer out of it since it is so low to the ground, so you may need assistance to get out of it.
 Price is under $4,000.

-A high-power beach/off-road wheelchair made in Germany, the cadWeazle runs completely from batteries, making it very eco-friendly for such power.
+A high-power beach/off-road mini-ATV style wheelchair made in Germany, the cadWeazle runs completely from batteries, making it very eco-friendly for such power.
 It has an optional solar panel roof and balloon wheels.
 This chair does sit higher from ground, making it harder to relax at eye level with other beachgoers but for those that want to really zoom and explore the sand/beach (not the water), it’s a great option.
-Price is $14,000.
+The price for this wheelchair is around $14,000.

 Colours Razorblade All-Terrain Wheelchair

-Made by Colours Wheelchairs, this is their beach wheelchair - the Razorblade.
+Made by Colours Wheelchairs, the Razorblade is their beach wheelchair option.
 It is a manual wheelchair with wide wheels and large 8" front caster wheels that can be pushed through the sand.
 This is a great chair because it can be taken off the beach as well; an interchangeable wheelchair for your full day’s activities.
 Price is $2,400.

 Generic All-Terrain Wheelchair

 If you have a high-level spinal cord injury and cannot use your arms, this generic All-Terrain Wheelchair is an option to consider for the beach.
 For anyone who can use their arms, this is not a good beach wheelchair experience.
 As you can see, it is intended for the user to be pushed from behind, making you completely dependent on someone to move anywhere.
-Price is only $1,000.
+Price is only around $1,000, though some sites sell it for less than that.

-A manual beach wheelchair with the largest wheels ever spotted on a wheelchair is the SandRoller.
+The SandRoller is a manual beach wheelchair with the largest wheels ever spotted on a wheelchair.
 While its wheels are so large that it makes it highly impractical, it is something someone could enjoy on a private beach.
 It was created two years ago, but it did not get its Kickstarter funding and does not appear to be available for purchase.
 The large back wheels measure a foot wide and the front wheels measure 6 inches wide.
 It can be taken into shallow water only.
 Price unknown.